flare-labs-ltd/fasset-bots/docs/config.md

 ### Agent bot secrets file

-In order to run Agent bot API keys, addresses, private keys and any other neccessary credentials, should be store in a `secrets.json` file, which follows format (see [`secrets.template.json`](../secrets.template.json)):
+In order to run Agent bot API keys, addresses, private keys and any other necessary credentials, should be store in a `secrets.json` file, which follows format (see [`secrets.template.json`](../secrets.template.json)):

 ```
 type Secrets = {